ak-naresh/AK_NCNews/notes.md

 2. app.use(handleBadRequest); //Handles PSQL bad request errors (400)
 3. app.use(handleCustomErrors); //Handles custom errors
 4. app.use(handleServerErrors); //Handles all other server errors (500)

+//article_id 3 is first because created_at changes order
+//not one of the two but both articles and comments have a created_property